 From I-93: Take I-93 to Exit 3.
 Follow Route 111 east for 4.5 miles.
 Watch for our sign just past North Salem Village Shops.
-Turn right at the intersection with the traffic light (Mobile gas station will be on the left).
+Turn right at the intersection with the traffic light (B&H Oil will be on the right).
 Follow that road for 1 mile.
 Entrance is on the right.

 From I-495: Take Exit 50 to Route 97 North towards Salem.
 Follow approximately 4 miles.
 At the first set of lights (97 Shops will be on your right), turn right and follow approximately 4 miles.
 America's Stonenehge will be on your left.